Trust policy

 The labels we use

-Organised comparison using public product information, category criteria, merchant listings, and editorial judgement.
+Organised comparison using public product information, category criteria, merchant listings, source packs where available, and editorial judgement.

 Spec-verified comparison